smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 In working on the new code I had seen a small issue with the log serialization and introduced a small change (*cough* hack *cough*) to work around the issue.
-The data was causing a circular reference while serializing which I adjusted to ignore since I knew that our input data did not have any circular references.
+The data was causing a circular reference while serializing which I adjusted to ignore since I knew our input data did not have any circular references.
-The serialization output looked about the same as the bad message above but wrote it off at the time.
+The serialization output looked about the same as the bad message above, but I wrote it off at the time.
 With my small change in place the system seemed to work and so I moved onto the next thing.